 We eat as many unprocessed natural foods as possible.
 Years of taking antibiotics (even though they had helped at the time) had definitely eliminated many species of bacteria in our sinuses (the sinus microbiome) and we now wanted to replenish the bacteria in our body as much as possible.We eat more fermented foods (kimchi, sauerkraut), as well as whole grain foods, organic yogurt, grass fed meat, fruits, vegetables, nuts, legumes (beans), seeds, and cheeses.
 I want to mention that we found that eating kimchi did not have any immediate sinus treating effect, even though it was surely good for our overall health.

-As in years past, we tried to avoid mass-produced highly processed foods, fast-foods, preservatives, additives, partially hydrogenated oils, and high-fructose corn syrup.
+As in years past, we tried to avoid mass-produced highly processed foods, fast-foods, preservatives, additives, partially hydrogenated oils, high-fructose corn syrup, and titanium dioxide (nanoparticles).
 I read all labels, and even avoided as much as possible "natural flavors" (What chemical is it that is being added?
 And why is it necessary?)

 The rest of life stayed the same, other than if felt great to feel healthy and not be sick with sinusitis.
 Totally fantastic!

 I also suspect that there are many, many people out there who would love to have inexpensive, safe, and natural ways to deal with chronic sinusitis.
 Therefore, donations are welcomed.
 Donations will be used for state of the art genetic tests (yes, the expensive ones!) of the kimchi juice microbiome, research, and results posted on this site.
 Research is needed for natural ways one can improve the sinus microbiome.
 Also, what other foods contain L. sakei?

 As I've been saying on Lacto Bacto for the past week, microbiome research and treatments for diseases is the exciting future.
 A whole paradigm shift in how we view health and the microorganisms within us.